 How do you write ESL lesson plans?

 If you choose to create your own lesson plans from scratch, you don’t need to reinvent the wheel!
-You aren’t the very first teacher who ever tried to get a room of young learners to learn a concept, and you won’t be the last.
+You aren’t the very first teacher who ever tried to get a room of young learners to understand a concept, and you won’t be the last.

 Where can I find free ESL lesson plans?

 Even if you know how to write lesson plans, that doesn’t mean you don’t want access to free, pre-made plans to mix it up in class and also save time.
+They can be especially helpful for independent teachers who start their own businesses, as creating an entire curriculum plus hundreds of lesson plans from scratch is very time-consuming.

 Plus, all teachers can benefit from seeing what others are doing in their classrooms.
-Here are some other useful websites that offer free ESL lesson plans and activity ideas and printable materials to go with them.
+Here are some useful websites that offer free ESL lesson plans as well as activity ideas and printable materials to go with them.

 This site has over 1,000 free ESL lesson plans available for download in PDF format.
 You can browse lessons by grammar topic, language level, or theme.
 Many of the lessons include worksheets, games, or other activities to ensure that your students have a lot of fun during class.

 The British Council’s TeachingEnglish site offers some of the best free ESL lesson plans available online.
 You can break down lesson plans by age group (primary, secondary, and adults) and then further by level.
-Each lesson defines the plan’s aims, time, and materials needed.
+Each lesson defines the plan’s aims, duration, and materials needed.
 Lesson plans are accompanied by plenty of downloadable worksheets and activities.

 ThoughtCo offers a variety of teaching resources, including lesson plans, articles on teaching theory, and guidance on teaching specific English skills.
 A quick glance through their article lists will reveal diverse lesson plans on a variety of topics.
 Or, simply type in the kind of lesson plan you’re looking for in their search bar.
-Each lesson plan comes with defined lesson aims, appropriate level, teacher instructions, worksheets, and more.
+Each lesson plan comes with defined lesson aims, the appropriate student level, teacher instructions, worksheets, and more.

 This is a wonderful site that features free lesson plans broken down into reading, listening, grammar, vocabulary, pronunciation, and business lessons.
 Lesson plans can be downloaded in PDF format and include warm-up exercises, worksheets, pre-teaching suggestions, and follow-up activities.